 In the sleepy port town of Bellingham, Washington, sixteen-year-old aspiring composer Bear McCreary imagined and wrote his own films, just so he could score them.
 A chance encounter led him to film music legend Elmer Bernstein, who moored his boat in Bellingham harbor.
 The maestro recognized a passion for musical storytelling in the ambitious high school student, and encouraged him to study composition at the USC School of Music in Los Angeles, where he took him on as a protégé.
 Two decades later, McCreary has validated Bernstein’s instincts, having proven himself one of the most versatile and in-demand composers in the industry.
 Forbes recently declared ”as a composer, his genre track record is one of the most impressive in modern day Hollywood.”
-Currently, McCreary is scoring the highly-anticipated blockbuster series The Lord of the Rings: The Rings of Power for Amazon Studios.
+Currently, McCreary is scoring The Lord of the Rings: The Rings of Power, Amazon Studios’ record-shattering series that debuted to twenty-five-million viewers.
 As composer for the series, he will guide audiences through the major events of J.R.R.
 Tolkien’s Second Age of Middle-earth.

-McCreary’s wide-ranging film credits include Crip Camp, the Academy-Award-nominated documentary about the disability civil rights movement that was produced by Barack and Michelle Obama, as well as the Universal / Blumhouse hits Freaky and Happy Death Day, and The Professor and the Madman, the historical drama starring Mel Gibson and Sean Penn.
-He scored Paramount’s animated feature Paws of Fury: The Legend of Hank, for executive producer Mel Brooks, and scored McG’s Netflix films Rim of the World and The Babysitter: Killer Queen, as well as the sleeper hit Anne Hathaway sci-fi/drama Colossal, Netflix’s animated feature Animal Crackers, Danny Strong’s J.D.
-Salinger biopic Rebel in the Rye, and Disney’s Step Up 3D.
-In the video game world, he earned the prestigious BAFTA and DICE awards for his soaring score to Sony Playstation’s record-shattering 2018 hit God of War.
-His other video game credits include Square Enix’s forthcoming fantasy epic Forspoken, Activision's Call of Duty: Vanguard, the Oculus experience Star Wars: Tales from the Galaxy’s Edge, Ubisoft’s Assassin’s Creed Syndicate: Jack the Ripper, “Ryze: Call of Power” for League of Legends, and the ground-breaking television / video game hybrid Defiance.
-He made his foray into animated series, collaborating with Kevin Smith on the hit Netflix series Masters of the Universe: Revelation.
+McCreary’s wide-ranging recent film credits include Crip Camp, the Academy-Award-nominated documentary about the disability civil rights movement that was produced by Barack and Michelle Obama, as well as the Universal / Blumhouse hits Freaky, and Happy Death Day, and The Professor and the Madman, a historical drama starring Mel Gibson, Sean Penn and Natalie Dormer.
+He also scored Paramount’s animated feature Paws of Fury: The Legend of Hank, for executive producer Mel Brooks, McG’s Netflix films Rim of the World and The Babysitter: Killer Queen, as well as the Anne Hathaway sci-fi-drama Colossal, Netflix’s animated feature Animal Crackers, Danny Strong’s J.D.
+Salinger biopic Rebel in the Rye, the critically-acclaimed documentary Unrest, and Disney’s Step Up 3D.
+In the video game world, he earned the prestigious BAFTA and DICE awards for his soaring score to Sony Playstation’s 2018 hit God of War.
+He returned to the franchise with 2022’s smash-hit sequel God of War: Ragnarök, for which he composed the score, and also acted, portraying a Dwarf named Ræb who millions of gamers encountered.
+His other video game credits include Activision’s Call of Duty: Vanguard for which he was nominated for a Grammy, Square Enix’s forthcoming fantasy epic Forspoken, the Oculus experience Star Wars: Tales from the Galaxy’s Edge, Ubisoft’s Assassin’s Creed Syndicate: Jack the Ripper, “Ryze: Call of Power” for League of Legends, and the ground-breaking television / video game hybrid Defiance.
+He made his foray into animated series collaborating with Kevin Smith on the hit Netflix series Masters of the Universe: Revelation.

 Never content to work only in a darkened studio, McCreary has always enjoyed performing in concert.
 He has conducted performances of his music throughout North America and Europe, appearing at Fimucité in Tenerife, and the International Film Music Festival in Úbeda, Spain.
-He has composed concert commissions for the Calder Quartet and Getty Center, the Hagen Philharmonic and Ballet in Germany, the Television Academy, and the Golden State Pops Orchestra.
+He has composed concert commissions for the Calder Quartet and Getty Center, the Hagen Philharmonic and Ballet in Germany, the Television Academy, the Seattle Symphony, and the Golden State Pops Orchestra.
 In July 2014, Maestro Gustavo Dudamel conducted a suite of McCreary’s music with the L.A.
 Philharmonic and L.A.
 Master Chorale at the Hollywood Bowl.
-He is currently working on a new commission for the Hollywood Bowl that is set to debut in 2022.

 In quiet moments (few and far between), McCreary often wonders what his longtime friend and mentor Elmer Bernstein would say about his career.
 Sadly, he will never know.
 The iconic Bernstein passed away on the very day that McCreary began composing his original score for his first television series, Battlestar Galactica.
 McCreary says he will always look back with gratitude to the day when he first crossed paths with Bernstein.
 “Elmer’s guidance was a gift I can never repay,” McCreary said.
 “But I will spend my life trying to do so.”